-But before we go any further, it's important to note that White Claw and other spiked seltzers contain alcohol, and they're not magic.
+White Claw and other spiked seltzers contain alcohol, and they're not magic.
 This means, like any alcoholic beverage, they can definitely give you a hangover if you drink enough.
 And that hangover — especially compared to a beer or wine hangover — might make your stomach feel like it's inhabited by aliens.

-"With White Claw, you are seeing more day drinking, in part, because the product is keeping people more hydrated than traditional alcoholic beverages and is easier to conceal as a 'soft drink,'" Dr. Niket Sonpal, M.D., an NYC-based internist, gastroenterologist, and faculty member Touro College of Medicine, tells Bustle.
+"With White Claw, you are seeing more day drinking, in part, because the product is keeping people more hydrated than traditional alcoholic beverages and is easier to conceal as a 'soft drink,'" Dr. Niket Sonpal, M.D., an NYC-based internist, gastroenterologist, and faculty member of Touro College of Medicine, tells Bustle.

 "As far as stomachaches, these can be caused by sweetened seltzers that often get their taste from sugar alcohols, which your gastrointestinal tract might have a tough time breaking down," Sonpal adds.
 Even though it may taste like carbonated water, hard seltzer is not something you want to chug.
-Because, as the Cleveland Clinic noted on its website, the carbon dioxide bubbles in carbonated alcoholic beverages are absorbed more quickly into the bloodstream, which means they can make you impaired more quickly (not to mention contribute to that bloated and gassy feeling).
+Because, as the Cleveland Clinic notes, the carbon dioxide bubbles in carbonated alcoholic beverages are absorbed more quickly into the bloodstream, which means they can make you impaired more quickly (not to mention contribute to that bloated and gassy feeling).

-According to a 2011 study published in the journal Clinical Gastroenterology and Hepatology, excessive carbon dioxide in the system can potentially lead to, "changes in intestinal transit and visceral sensation."
+According to a 2011 study published in the journal Clinical Gastroenterology and Hepatology, excessive carbon dioxide in the system can potentially lead to "changes in intestinal transit and visceral sensation."
 And feeling bloated, experiencing acid reflux, or constantly burping after drinking sparkling beverages are signs you may have overloaded your stomach with gas and it's time to cool it with the carbonation.

 On the other hand, because it doesn't contain congeners, a byproduct of the fermentation process that produces chemicals like acetone, acetaldehyde, and methanol, the hangover from White Claw could be less intense for some people, especially if they don't generally experience stomachaches.
-Found in dark liquors, dark beers, and red wine, congeners, have long been thought to increase the intensity of a hangover, Sonpal says.

 That said, everyone is different and what makes one person wake up feeling like a dishrag leaves another feeling fine.
 The alcohol by volume (ABV) per can of spiked seltzer hovers around 5%, which is roughly the same as beer.
 Wine, on the other hand, is usually about 10-15% ABV, Sonpal points out.
 This means if you drink the same amount of wine as you would hard seltzer, it should go without saying you're going to be a wreck the next day.
 But if you're sensitive to gluten, you may feel better the next day after drinking gluten-free hard seltzer than after drinking the same amount of beer.